 Department-sponsored competitions for prospective firstyear students are held on the McMinnville campus.
 Participation is by invitation only.
-For students applying fall 2012, the completed application for admission and the Academic Competitive Scholarship Application form must be submitted by December 1.
-Departments can offer up to three scholarships: First Place -\$16,000; second place - \$12,800; third place - \$10,000.
+For students applying fall 2013, the completed application for admission and the Academic Competitive Scholarship Application form must be submitted by December 1.
+Departments can offer up to three scholarships: First Place - \$20,000; second place - \$16,000; third place - \$12,000.
 Each award is distributed equally over eight semesters of attendance.
-Thus, for a \$16,000 award, a student will receive \$4,000 for the first year and each of the following three years.
+For example, for a \$20,000 award, a student will receive \$5,000 for the first year and each of the following three years.
 The award is guaranteed for the freshman and sophomore years; for renewal during the junior and senior years, the student must maintain the 2.00 GPA minimum requirements for enrollment.
 A Competitive Scholarship may be received in combination with one of the other academic scholarships.
 The recipient must be full time and apply for renewal in a timely manner each year to receive the award at the same dollar amount.